ABOUT ROCKY MOUNTAIN WILDLIFE SERVICES

 Prairie dog fencing has also improved since the days of the ugly black silt fence or straw bales.
 Wood, concrete, metal, polyethylene tarp, electric wire, chicken wire and woven wire can all be used, possibly in combination, to construct an effective barrier.
-Aside from ringing (surrounding)surrounding your property with four feet of concrete, all barrier fences have their limitations and are only going to be partially effective.
+Aside from surrounding your property with four feet of concrete, all barrier fences have their limitations and are only going to be partially effective.
 Prairie dogs are tenacious and mobile creatures.
 If they can figure a way to get around a barrier, they will do so, even if they can’t see over to the other side.

 With any barrier, you will get what you pay for.
 A cheap and/or poorly constructed barrier is worth very little.
 Regular maintenance is also essential.
 A prairie dog fence with holes in it is no barrier at all.

 In some very limited circumstances, habitat modification can help discourage prairie dogs from residing on your land.
 Plowing, seeding, dragging of mounds, removal of highly attractive land features, timing your mowing, irrigation and strategic fencing can all help make your land more or less attractive to prairie dogs.
 Keep in mind what habitat and features prairie dogs prefer and plan accordingly.

 We can offer some suggestions if you would like.